Wildhood arrives in UK cinemas and on digital from September 2nd.

-Based on his 2019 short film Wildfire, director Bretten Hannam takes his original twelve-minute story of a Mi’kmaw runaway and transforms it into a visually stunning feature-length exploration of adolescent love, cultural belonging, discovery and escape.
-It would be easy to simply label Wildhood as a classic coming of age road trip movie.
+Based on his 2019 short film Wildfire, director Bretten Hannam takes his original twelve-minute film of a Mi’kmaw runaway and transforms it into a visually stunning feature-length exploration of adolescent love, cultural belonging, discovery and escape.
+It would be easy to label Wildhood a classic coming-of-age road trip movie.
 However, Hannam’s film transcends the boundaries of the road trip coming of age drama by weaving in a rich tapestry of themes, from reclaimed cultural identities to intersectionality and family breakdown as a young man escapes his violent and brutal family home with his younger brother in tow.

 Link (Phillip Lewitski) is a two-spirit young man living a life of poverty with his younger brother Travis (Avery Winters-Anthony) in a family home where physical abuse, alcoholism and crime go hand in hand.
 But when Link discovers his father (Joel Thomas Hynes) has been hiding the truth about his absent mother, whom he claimed was dead, Link escapes his oppressive home life with his young brother in tow.
 His mission is simple; find his mum and reconnect with his Mi’kmaw heritage.

 However, as they embark on their journey with no money to their name, Link and Travis quickly realise their journey will be far more complex than they initially thought, with only a birthday card and incomplete address to guide their way.
 As they navigate Nova Scotia with hope quickly running out, they meet Pasmay (Joshua Odjick), a young Mi’kmaw drifter and dancer who offers to help.
 But Pasmay also offers Link a bond of love, companionship and care he has never experienced on a road trip of discovery, love and reclaimed identity.